XRPLF/xrpl.js/docs/index.md

 *destination.* tag | integer | *Optional* An arbitrary unsigned 32-bit integer that identifies a reason for payment or a non-Ripple account.
 *destination.* address | [address](#address) | The address to send to.
 *destination.* minAmount | [laxAmount](#amount) | The minimum amount to be delivered.
-(This field is exclusive with destination.amount) allowPartialPayment | boolean | *Optional* If true, this payment should proceed even if the whole amount cannot be delivered.
-This can occur due to a lack of liquidity or a lack of funds in the source account. invoiceID | string | *Optional* A 256-bit hash that can be used to identify a particular payment. limitQuality | boolean | *Optional* Only take paths where all the conversions have an input:output ratio that is equal or better than the ratio of destination.amount:source.maxAmount. memos | [memos](#transaction-memos) | *Optional* Array of memos to attach to the transaction.
+(This field is exclusive with destination.amount) allowPartialPayment | boolean | *Optional* If true, this payment should proceed even if the whole amount cannot be delivered due to a lack of liquidity or a lack of funds in the source account. invoiceID | string | *Optional* A 256-bit hash that can be used to identify a particular payment. limitQuality | boolean | *Optional* Only take paths where all the conversions have an input:output ratio that is equal or better than the ratio of destination.amount:source.maxAmount. memos | [memos](#transaction-memos) | *Optional* Array of memos to attach to the transaction.